Answer support questions in text when that is enough, and show users the fix when they need to see it.

 Extend the same support knowledge into other integrated response surfaces.

-This is how support content becomes a resolution engine: users get faster self-service, teams can autonomously resolve more repetitive tickets, and answers stay more consistent across channels.
+This is how support content becomes a resolution engine: users get faster self-service, teams deflect more repetitive support questions, and answers stay more consistent across channels.

 VideoGPT does not just answer support questions.
 It gives your team an analytics, feedback, and insight loop that turns support interactions into clear action items for content, support, and product teams.

 Track playback behavior across videos, pages, domains, geographies, and identity when available.
-Then extend that view into every VideoGPT session, including the question, answer, origin page or channel, related gallery or video, user or IP context when available, and full session history.
+Then extend that view into every VideoGPT session, including the question, answer, origin page or channel, related gallery or video, available user context, and full session history.

 That means support teams can see not only what content was watched, but what users attempted to retrieve, where they struggled, and what kind of guidance they needed.